Mobile Phone-administered Triage Tool to Followup on Discharged Trauma Patients

 This measure will be calculated based on how much time it takes to administer the telephone triage tool.

-1 day after administration of the telephone triage tool (i.e. about 2 weeks after enrollment)
+After administration of the telephone triage tool (i.e. about 2 weeks after enrollment)

-Physician Assessment of Whether a Patient Would Benefit from Further Services
+Physician Assessment of Whether a Patient Would Benefit From Further Services

 Time Frame: Immediately after the physician administers the physical exam (i.e. about 3 weeks after enrollment)